On this page

 After you translate your Adobe schema into Amplitude's required data structure, create a tracking plan document that outlines the events and properties to track, why you track them, and where you track them.

-To create your Tracking Plan, go to the “Data” tab in your organization.
-If you instrument with Amplitude SDKs, Amplitude recommends that you use the Ampli Wrapper which is a lightweight wrapper for the Amplitude SDK that provides type safety, supports linting, and enables features like input validation.
-Ampli CLI works together with the Ampli wrapper to bring a tracking library into your project.
+To create your Tracking Plan, go to the Data tab in your organization.
+If you instrument with Amplitude SDKs, Amplitude recommends the Ampli Wrapper, a lightweight wrapper for the Amplitude SDK that provides type safety, supports linting, and enables features like input validation.
+The Ampli CLI works with the Ampli wrapper to bring a tracking library into your project.

 Select the data source and implementation method

-After you decide which data elements you want to collect in Amplitude and create your Tracking Plan, the next step is to set up your Source and begin sending data into Amplitude.
+After you decide which data elements to collect in Amplitude and create your Tracking Plan, set up your Source and begin sending data into Amplitude.

 Data collection is one of the most critical steps in any analytics program.
-For digital analytics products to succeed, they must consistently and accurately collect data as customers interact with digital properties.
-Most organizations have built a robust data collection layer that pushes data elements from websites and mobile apps to digital analytics products.
-Between the data layer and the digital analytics product there is often an intermediary that maps the raw data elements into data variables in the digital analytics product.
+Digital analytics products must consistently and accurately collect data as customers interact with digital properties.
+Most organizations have built a data collection layer that pushes data elements from websites and mobile apps to digital analytics products.
+An intermediary often sits between the data layer and the digital analytics product to map the raw data elements into data variables.

 This intermediary could be a Software Development Kit (SDK), JavaScript code, an Application Programming Interface (API), a Customer Data Platform (CDP), or a tag management system.
 Your organization likely has data collection tools in place for your existing Adobe Analytics implementation.
-Often, you can reuse those to send data to Amplitude.
+You can often reuse those tools to send data to Amplitude.

 Amplitude provides many sources to help you collect and send data.